grycap/oscar/docs/source/egi-integration.rst

 .. image:: images/oscar-onetrigger.png
    :scale: 60 %

-To deploy a function with Onedata support (besides minio) you only have to specify the URL of the Oneprovider host, your access token and the space name where files will be stored.
+To deploy a function with Onedata support you only have to specify the URL of the Oneprovider host, your access token and the space name where files will be stored.
 This will trigger the following:

 -  Creation of input and output folders in the specified space.
 -  Deployment of a OneTrigger pod for the function.